Baja California Sur: Transportation

-As of 2011, the state has 5,651 km of highway, eleven ports (five of which are international), and four international airports.
+As of 2011, the state had 5,651 km of highway, eleven ports (five of which are international), and four international airports.
+The state's main airports are Los Cabos International Airport and Manuel Márquez de León International Airport.

-The peninsula's main transport artery is Mexican Federal Highway 1, which runs from the southern end of the peninsula at Cabo San Lucas to the United States-Mexico border at San Ysidro.
+The peninsula's main transport artery is Mexican Federal Highway 1, which runs from the south end of the peninsula at Cabo San Lucas to the United States-Mexico border at San Ysidro.
 Mexican Federal Highway 19 provides an alternate route between Cabo San Lucas and La Paz.
 A toll road, Mexican Federal Highway 1D, provides an alternate route from Los Cabos International Airport to Cabo San Lucas.

-There are also ferries from the east coast of the peninsula to the mainland, with most going to Mazatlán in the state of Sinaloa.
-This trip takes about thirteen hours.
-The state's main airports are Los Cabos International Airport and Manuel Márquez de León International Airport.
+Transportation between the east coast of the peninsula to the mainland is available by ferry, with most going to Mazatlán in the state of Sinaloa, a trip that takes about 13 hours.